 11. LID BALANCE: A part of the outer shell, it is a crucial aerodynamic aid to stop the driver’s head from being blown back at speed.

 12. FRONTAL LINER: Extension of the main foam bead lining to protect the face in impacts.
-A microphone is embedded into the foam in front of the driver’s mouth for in-car radio communication.
+A microphone is imbedded into the foam in front of the driver’s mouth for in-car radio communication.
 Also houses the tube connected to the drink bottle installed in the front of the car.

 13. VISOR: Able to repel fire for at least 45 seconds, the Lexan face shield is specially coated on the inside to prevent fogging.
-On the outside, three to five transparent, thin plastic “tear offs” allow the driver to periodically refresh his view.
+On the outside, three to five transparent, thin plastic “tear offs” allow the driver to periodically refresh his/her view.